clusterpi/clusterpi.github.io/content/en/docs/projects/car/_index.md

 ---
 title: "Raspberry Pi Robot Car with Face Recognition and Identification"
 linkTitle: "Pi Car with Face Recognition and Identification"
+description: >
+  A project to build a Raspberry Pi Robot Car with face recognition and identification."
 weight: 20
 ---